QuaSi-Software/Documentation/docs/resie_component_parameters.md

 Capex and/or energy-related prices can be defined.
 Both default to zero.
 For the PV plant, capex-related costs include the plant within the economic boundary of the energy system.
 Energy-related prices, by contrast, represent a plant outside of the economic boundary, where the generated power is purchased through a power purchase agreement (PPA), for example.
 It may not be appropriate to take into account both capital costs and energy-related costs.

 The PV plant also offer the possibility to set prices for unmet energies.
 This can be understood as additional costs that have to be paid for energy that is not taken by the energy system, although is was generated by the PV plant.
 In the case this energy is sold elsewhere and is not modelled within the simulated energy system, the unmet energy price could also be set to a negative value resulting into additional revenue.

+The energy-related prices (`energy_price`) are handled as costs if they are positive, or as revenues if they are negative for supplies.

 Capex-related parameters: